Coordinator: Dr. Karen Crow

 (Suitable upper division electives include selections of courses in cell biology and/or microbiology, additional statistics or calculus, limnology, oceanography, ichthyology, marine invertebrate zoology, estuarine and wetland ecology, and evolution.)

-Note: Moss Landing Marine Lab offers a M.S. in Marine Science.
-This is not the same as the M.S. in Biology, Concentration in Marine Biology offered by the Biology Department at the San Francisco State campus.
-For further information on these two different degrees, please contact the appropriate advisor at either campus.
+The Moss Landing Marine Lab offers a M.S. in Marine Science.
+This is not the same as either the M.S. in Biology, Concentration in Marine Biology offered by the Biology Department at the San Francisco State campus or the M.S. in Biology, Concentration in Marine Science at the Romberg Tiburon Center (RTC).
+For further information please contact Dr. Karen Crow or Dr. Jonathan Stillman.

 SFSU Graduate Programs: